 I’m writing this quickie as a tutorial on how to create your first server on rackspace, However, I won’t discuss how to set it up, just the creation part, I’ll show you how to interact and setup the server in another article.
+One of the requirements is a fast and stable internet connection.
+You’ll want to be sure you have good advisers for broadband service so that you can get the best one possible.

 So let’s start with the requirements